dotzenith/tilde/README.md

 Phew that was a lot!!
 But we're finally ready to deploy!

-Tilde only has two main dependencies `pyinfra` and `python-dotenv`.
+tilde only has two main dependencies `pyinfra` and `python-dotenv`.
 You can either use [Poetry](https://python-poetry.org/) like I do, or just use a venv and install the packages yourself, it's totally up to you!

 #### ❖ Using Poetry